Iron-E/clinvoice-server/README.md

 <!-- cargo-rdme start -->

 `winvoice-server` is WIP backend for Winvoice libraries.
 It aims to allow any number of different frontends, such as [winvoice-cli](https://github.com/Iron-E/winvoice-cli) or [winvoice-gui](https://github.com/Iron-E/winvoice-gui), to communicate with it without having to be written in Rust or re-implement common procedures.

+## Usage

+* For basic information, run `winvoice-server help` from the command line.
+* For an in-depth guide, see the [wiki](https://github.com/Iron-E/winvoice-server/wiki/Usage).

-## Installation
+### Installation

 Requirements: